 |Coverage F||Medical Liability||Guest medical injury on your property|

-These are the 6 core coverages in most home insurance policies.
-Always get replacement cost for Coverage A. Replacement cost is the cost to rebuild your home from the ground up and is not the same as market value of the home.
-Replacement cost factors in other costs like building permits, labor, and construction materials.
+These are the six core coverages in most home insurance policies.
+Always get replacement cost for Coverage A. Replacement cost is the cost to rebuild your home from the ground up and is not the same as the market value of the house.
+Replacement cost factors in other expenses like building permits, labor, and construction materials.

 Step 3: Evaluate Optional Coverages/Exclusions

 Know where the FINE PRINT is going to catch you down the road.
-Home Insurance has hundreds of tiny carve outs and exclusions across the 50+ page document.
+Home Insurance has hundreds of small carve-outs and exclusions across the 50+ page document.
 Some of them you can pay a little more to buy back coverage, and some you just can't be covered for no matter what (like wear and tear).
 Let's focus on the former, what you can control:

 - Special Deductibles